AlainPlattner/gpg/content/GPR/GPR_resolution_distance.rst

 .. _GPR_resolution_distance:

-Expected resolution of a GPR survey
+Expected Resolution of a GPR Survey
 ***********************************

 The structures that we will be able to see with a GPR survey depend on the system that we use as well as on subsurface properties.